Are Bible verses about ‘God is in control’ still true in spite of our current troubling times?

-Finding hope in times of crisis
+Finding Hope in Times of Crisis

 Sometimes we feel like the world is caving in on us, and we’ve lost all hope.
 Here is the time when we have to remind ourselves that God is in control.
 Proverbs 3:5-6 tells us to trust in God and not to rely on our wisdom.
-We can’t control, and we don’t have the answer to everything.
+We can’t control it, and we don’t have the answer to everything.
 But God is all-knowing and all-powerful, which is why we can come to Him for help.
 He has promised in Hebrews 13:5 that He will never forsake nor leave us.

 Encouraging a friend in despair

 Have you ever had a friend who asked for help in a situation you’ve already been through before?
 2 Corinthians 1:3-4 tells us how God comforts us during our times of trouble so that we can bring the same comfort to others.
-The hopeless situations where God pulled us through are our testimonies that we can share with our friends who are going through difficult times.
+The hopeless situations that God pulled us through are our testimonies that we can share with our friends who are going through difficult times.

 Having faith amidst uncontrollable situations

-According to Hebrews 11:1, faith is being confident of things we are hoping for.
+According to Hebrews 11:1, faith is being confident in the things we are hoping for.
 It is also assuring us of the things we haven’t even seen.
 And then, the whole chapter tells the stories of the great men and women of God who exemplified faith.
 It is a powerful reminder that God remains in control of the situation no matter who you are, no matter what season and time you’re in.
 God is unchanging.

 Worry and Anxiety